onap/policy-parent/docs/distribution/Distribution-User-Manual.rst

          .. container:: paragraph

-            Generated policies are forwarded to XACML policy engine.
+            Generated policies are forwarded to policy lifecycle api's for creation & deployment.

          .. container:: listingblock